| |

 |

-Gisela Sartori
+Gisela Sartori.

 Born 1952 in Endingen, southern Germany.
-MA in community
+MA in community psychology

-Canada in 1985, and has lived and worked in Canada's far
+and has lived and worked in Canada's far north for the last

-north for the last twenty years.
-Founder and long-time co-ordinator
+twenty years.
+Founder and long-time co-ordinator of Yukon's

-Opinion Society, a grassroots community organization
+Second Opinion Society, a grassroots community organization

 offering alternatives to psychiatry.
 Developed an integrative